 There have been 28 times a player has hit .400 or higher in an MLB season.
 The last player to do it was Ted Williams in 1941, where he hit .406.
 Roger Hornsby and Ty Cobb both hit over .400 in a season three times each.

-Kirby Yates was one of the best closers in baseball in 2019, and he led the league with 41 saves.
-His dominant sinker, mixed with his strikeout stuff, Yates has a proven track record and headlines a very good San Diego bullpen.
+Brad Hand was one of the best closers in baseball last season and he led the league with 16 saves.
+His dominant sinker, mixed with his strikeout stuff, Hand has a proven track record but is now on the move out of Cleveland.

 RBI is an acronym for runs batted in.
 It refers to when a hitter puts the ball in play, and a runner scores on the play.
 The only time a RBI will not be counted on a ball in play is if the hitter grounds into a double play.